openvinotoolkit/openvino/samples/cpp/hello_nv12_input_classification/README.md

 >   buffer size is 640x720.
 >
 > - By default, this sample expects that model input has `BGR` order of channels.
 If you trained your
->   model to work with `RGB` order, you need to reconvert your model, using Model Optimizer tool
+>   model to work with `RGB` order, you need to reconvert your model, using Model Optimizer
 >   with `--reverse_input_channels` argument specified.
 For more information about the argument,
->   refer to **When to Reverse Input Channels** section of
+>   refer to the **When to Reverse Input Channels** section of
 >   [Embedding Preprocessing Computation](../../../docs/MO_DG/prepare_model/convert_model/Converting_Model.md).
 >
-> - Before running the sample with a trained model, make sure that the model is converted to OpenVINO Intermediate Representation format (\*.xml + \*.bin) by using the [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
+> - Before running the sample with a trained model, make sure that the model is converted to the OpenVINO Intermediate Representation (OpenVINO IR) format (\*.xml + \*.bin) by using [Model Optimizer](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 >
 > - The sample accepts models in the ONNX format (.onnx) that do not require preprocessing.

 ### Example

-1. Install openvino-dev Python package to use Open Model Zoo Tools:
+1. Install the `openvino-dev` Python package to use Open Model Zoo Tools:

 ```
 python -m pip install openvino-dev[caffe,onnx,tensorflow2,pytorch,mxnet]